jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I take a minute to realize it all.

 I close the book.
 I'm so stupid.
 He's right.
 Hugh knows how the world works.
 I'm an outsider, naive.
-Frederick took advantage of me.
+Frederick is from the South.
+He took advantage of me.
 My slave took advantage of me!

 I leave the room.
-I look at him standing there looking at me.
+I look at him standing there.
+He's looking at me.
 He was listening to us!
 He's so tricky.
-The boy looks at me.
+The boy looks at me still.
 He wants help.
-Never!
+Never again!

 I tear his lesson book up.
 Tear every page into pieces.
 Never again!

 He does the fetching.
 He does the tidying.
 He does the cleaning.
 I look over to make sure the work gets done.
+That is the order of things.

 Years pass.
 The kitchen is stocked.
 The house is tidy and clean.
 I give orders.
 I read and write and go to parties.
+This is good.
 Everything is working.

 One day Frederick never comes back.
 I don't know how he managed to flee North.
 To read maps.
 To read schedules.
 He's tricky.